19th Summer Olympics 1968. History of the Summer Olympics

 Ivan Kochergin (Greco-Roman wrestling, up to 57 kg)

-Zigmas Yukna, Antanas Bogdanavičius, Vytautas Breidis, Yuri Lorentsson, Valentin Kravchuk, Alexander Martyshkin, Vladimir Sterlik, Viktor Suslin, Juozas Jagelavičius (rowing, eight)
+Zigmas Jukna, Antanas Bogdanavičius, Vytautas Breidis, Yuri Lorenzson, Valentin Kravchuk, Alexander Martyshkin, Vladimir Sterlik, Victor Suslin, Juozas Jagelavičius (rowing, eight)

 Vitaly Galkov (kayaking and canoeing, single canoe, 1000 m)